 The holidays.
 A time when love is in the atmosphere, everyone is happy, and people are stringing lights along with mistletoe.
-The truth; nevertheless, is to get somebody who has experienced the death of the pet, or any type of loss, this type of season can be particularly painful.
+The truth; nevertheless, is to get somebody who has experienced the death of the steps to take after pet loss, or any type of loss, this type of season can be particularly painful.
 It’s perfectly normal, and healthy, to have such a response.

 Below are five steps you can take that might help you (or a loved one) get through the holidays a little easier this year.
 If you’re struggling to know what to say to a loved one who has lost a pet this season,